-- 1. Ensure hands are washed and dries them thoroughly.
+- 1. Ensure hands are washed and dry them thoroughly.
 (If hands are cold, run them under warm water or shake them to warm them up). - 2.
 Insert new lancet or advance the fastclix lancet as taught. - 3.
-Insert test strip into or advance test strip from blood glucose meter. - 4.
+Insert strip into blood glucose meter. - 4.
 Prick the side of the finger (it is less painful than the finger tips) and wipe away the first drop of blood with cotton wool or tissue. - 5.
 Squeeze a small drop of blood by milking the finger from the base to the tip. - 6.
-Hold the test strip to the blood and allow the strip to suck up the blood.
+Hold the strip to the blood and allow the strip to suck up the blood.
 The meter will beep or the display will start counting down when enough blood is received. - 7.
 After a few seconds the blood glucose level should appear on the screen.
-(If an "error" appears on screen this may be due to insufficient blood sample therefore repeat the test.
-If problem persists, refer to meter reference guide or contact parents for advice). - 8.
+(If an "error" appears on screen this may be due to insufficient blood sample therefore repeat the test. - 8.
 Dispose of lancet and test strip as taught. - 9.
 Record blood glucose result.

-There are many different types of blood glucose meter, each requiring a slightly different method of use.
 The above is only a guide; always perform/supervise the test as taught by the children's diabetes nurse specialist.